 The duration of meetings shall normally be two days during February to April and September to November.

-Meetings may be organized in the format of either a physical, virtual or hybrid event.

 Deliverables

-The LAP shall deliver reports of each of its meetings to the Council and input to IALA organs as required.
+The LAP shall deliver reports of each of its meetings and advice to the Council and input to IALA organs as required.